 This does not mean, however, that you should avoid feeling stressed.
 Stress hormones are natural and necessary for the body.
 Feeling stressed now and then will likely not cause damage.
 It is the future relapses of unprocessed or negatively processed stresses that perpetuate more stress that then releases more stress hormones into your bloodstream.

 The hormones released from a one time stressful event will likely not result in damage.
 Therefore, it is okay to be in a stressful situation.
 It is okay to be stressed.
 It is better to deal with these stresses now, however, rather than letting them cause more stress later.

 Integrating this new information with what was mentioned above, we can now clearly see how dealing with stressful events in a healthy way is so important.
-As mentioned above, one major beneft to being more present and dealing with emotions healthily is to “Prevent future relapses of internalized emotions”.
+When you find yourself in the present moment, you can handle emotions healthily and prevent future relapses of internalized emotions.

 The most effective natural advice a professional can give you is to decrease your stress.
 Because you cannot control the external stressors in your life, the best thing you can do is to react healthily to present stress so that your future self does not have to gain more stress from unprocessed past stresses.